 The Santa Elena Mine was successfully transitioned from an open pit heap leach operation to an underground mining and milling operation and commercial production for the 3,000 tonne per day processing plant was declared in 2014.
-First Majestic recently announced that it was in the final commissioning stage of a new high intensity grinding mill.
-The mill is anticipated to ramp up to reach its design capacity of 3,000 tonnes per day in the second half of 2019.
+First Majestic recently announced that it has installed a new high intensity grinding mill with a design capacity of 3,000 tonnes per day.
 First Majestic further anticipates that the new mill will improve overall metallurgical recoveries and lower energy costs compared to traditional ball milling.